What's new in Python 3.10 – the most important features and changes

 Here we assign the result of user input twice: before the loop and in its body.
 Now we have a way to immediately save the outcome of the execution when checking the condition:

 As you can see, we follow the same steps: first, we assign a value to the user_input variable, then perform the validation.
-If it worked, we go into the loop and output the updated content of user_input until the user input is empty.
+If it works, we go into the loop and output the updated content of user_input until the user input is empty.

 Let's try to output the value outside the conditional statement:

-However, you should notice that Python will reject any and checks if the first operand is False.
+However, you should notice that Python will reject any of those values and check if the first operand is False.
 So, `n` will always be created, but `first_company` will only be made when the expression `n == 1` or the next `n > 1` is executed.

 As we can see, n also exists after the body of the conditional statement if, when first_company was not initialized, so we got the NameError: name 'first_company' is not defined.

-This approach makes it possible to create more concise designs, but the main thing is not to mess around too much. :)
+This approach makes it possible to create more concise designs, but the main thing is not to mess around too much. 😀

 Ability to specify positional-only arguments